$L^p$ cohomology and Hodge decomposition for ALE manifolds: Harmonic functions on ALE manifolds

 Indeed, such an inequality when $u$ has compact support in an end of $M$ comes from the fact that \eqref{eq:Sob} holds on $\R^n$, hence also on $\R^n$ endowed with a metric which is bi-Lipschitz to the Euclidean one, and the fact that $u$ identifies with a smooth, $\Gamma$-periodic function on $\R^n$ with compact support (this uses the fact that $\Gamma$ is finite).
 Hence, \eqref{eq:Sob} holds in the ends of $M$, and the validity of \eqref{eq:Sob} on $M$ itself then follows from \cite[Proposition 2.4]{C2}.
 The Sobolev inequality \eqref{eq:Sob} implies estimates $p_t(x,y)\leq Ct^{-n/2}e^{-\frac{d^2(x,y)}{ct}}$ for some positive constants $C,c$, and by integration this yields the following uniform bound for the Green function on $M$:

 See for instance \cite[Exercice 15.8]{Grig2} for details.
 Hence, one has the following estimate:

-where the kernel $k$ is by definition $k(x,y)=d(x,y)^{2-n}$.
+where the kernel $k$ is by definition $k(x,y)=|x-y|^{2-n}$ and $*$ denotes the convolution in the Euclidean end $E_i$ for the Riemannian measure.
 Since (up to a constant) the Riemannian measure on $M$ is bounded from above by the Euclidean measure in each end and $d$ is comparable to the Euclidean distance, it follows that $|\Delta^{-1}f_R(x)|$ is bounded by a constant multiple of the following integral in $\R^n$: